 Information on this page is subject to change without notice

-This session is a 2 hour learning experience to expose kids to common building terms and techniques.
-It is designed for 6 - 10 year olds and includes a presentation, some hands on building, and a walk through the event hall to identify the techniques in the creations there.
+This session is a learning experience to expose kids to common building terms and techniques.
+It is designed for 6 - 10 year olds and will include hands on building, testing and more with model builders from LEGOLAND Discovery Center!

 Community: Teen Fan of LEGO Discussion